Racass/ChocoBat/README.md

 - repo: the repository name that you want to change branch
 - branch: the name of the branch you want to change

+### metallica

+This command will simple execute an "git status" on the repo provided.

+#### Example

+metallica MeuRepositorio

+#### Parameters

+- repo: the repository name that you want to change branch